merchanttech/conduct/README.md

 License
 -------

-Guides is © 2017 The MTM Agency.
+Conduct is © 2017 The MTM Agency.

 The names and logos for The MTM Agency are trademarks of The MTM Agency, LTD.